 Similarly, Coté and Pybus (2007) examine the social networking site MySpace, arguing that participants in that site labor to build their own personal brands.
-This personal-branding process, and the networking of "friending" that grows out of it, is an accumulative logic: to be successful in MySpace, one must not only have a unique personal brand, but one must also have a large collection of "friends" who culturally valorize that brand.
-All the while, News Corporation (the owner of MySpace) examines these networks, looking for patterns of affect which can be innocuously delivered to advertisers.
+This personal-branding process and the networking of "friending" is an accumulative logic: to be successful in MySpace, one must not only have a unique personal brand, but one must also have a large collection of "friends" who culturally valorize that brand.
+All the while, MySpace's parent company, News Corporation, examines these networks, looking for patterns of affect which can be innocuously delivered to advertisers.
 "The 'work' of MySpace, as a corporate entity, is to 'monetize' these practices in a manner which does not compromise the good will of users" (p.
 96).
 Both Arvidsson and Coté / Pybus have convincingly demonstrated the value of the theory of immaterial labor as a tool to examine online activities.

 And yet, what is missing from these interrogations is the concern with labor as such.
-That is, a major facet of the autonomia school is that labor is seen as in a struggle against capitalism, and that this struggle involves recomposing all those who labor into a coherent movement against the exploitation inherent in capitalism.
+A major facet of the autonomia school is that labor is seen as in a struggle against capitalism.
+This struggle involves recomposing all those who labor into a coherent movement against the exploitation inherent in capitalism.
 As Dyer-Witheford (1999: pp. 65-67) argues, the autonomist-Marxist school of Tronti, Negri, and Lazzarato consciously seeks to affirm labor's active resistance to being merely a component of capitalism's process of value creation.
 Laborers seek to compose themselves as a coherent class politically and socially opposed to this process.
 While autonomists recognize that the logic of capitalism is increasingly able to penetrate into more and more aspects of life (private spaces, state institutions such as schools, religious institutions, to name a few), they also note that this increases the likelihood that broader portions of the population will find a common interest in organizing against capitalism and hijack the advanced digital networks of late capitalism to form more democratic economic systems.

-The consideration of composition, or the ability of laborers to form a coherent and politically aware class, is missing in Arvidsson and Coté / Pybus.
+The consideration of the ability of laborers to compose themselves into a coherent and politically aware class is missing in Arvidsson and Coté / Pybus.
 Coté and Pybus do conclude with a consideration of the possibilities of such a composition, but their paper is not focused on discovering those possibilities.
-In the pages that follow, I want to examine Blog Cabin 2008 not only as further empirical evidence of the existence of immaterial labor; I also want to engage in the explicit autonomia practice of finding moments when immaterial laborers (in this case, the audience of Blog Cabin 2008) re-compose themselves into a class with a defined political economic agenda opposed to owners of capital.
+In the pages that follow, I want to examine Blog Cabin 2008 not only as further empirical evidence of the existence of immaterial labor; I also want to engage in the explicit autonomia practice of finding moments when immaterial laborers re-compose themselves into a class with a defined political economic agenda opposed to owners of capital.
 In the website created by the producers of Blog Cabin 2008, the audience does just this - albeit for a brief moment.